 You have to dowse it saying, “Show me (person’s name) level of consciousness 2 years ago (or some time frame long before you entered the picture).
 You can also say, “Show me (person’s name) true level of consciousness.”

-I never trust my own dowsing on this and always get one or more friends to do the same.
+It’s not easy to trust your own dowsing on this and I recommend you always get one or more friends to do the same.
 They need to be really clear and skilled dowsers too!

 The beautiful thing about people in higher octaves is that they don’t pretend to be something they are not.
 They are real.
 They have dropped the facade.
 They are comfortable with who they are and to the select few they decide to include in their inner circle, they are open, honest, deeply caring, and giving.